lazee/premonition/README.md

 end
 ```

-Then acticate the the plugin in your `_config.yml`:
+Then add the the plugin to your `_config.yml`:

 ```yaml
 plugins:
     - premonition
 ```

-Now run
+Now make sure to download the Premonition bundle:

 ```
 bundle install